Scourge of the Slave Lords: Reception

 Secret of the Slavers' Stockade was reviewed in Different Worlds magazine in November 1981.
 The reviewer complained that the module was poorly edited, and that it would have been easier to use with a roster of monsters provided.
 However, he said the module was "reasonably well done" overall, and a "good, workman-like" adventure.
 He praised the development of the antagonists and the care to characterize the reactions of the various monsters.

+Anders Swenson reviewed Assault on the Aerie of the Slave Lords and In the Dungeons of the Slave Lords for Different Worlds magazine and stated that "The two dungeon modules are quite different in style.
+The Assault on the Aerie of the Slave Lords for all is complexity is basically a pair of rather ordinary graph paper style dungeons, just like the ones we all have constructed from time to time [...]
+In contrast, In the Dungeons of the Slave Lords, while basically an underground crawl, is a seemingly realistic, (by FRP standards), situation."

 All four modules were reviewed by Jim Bambra in issue No. 33 of White Dwarf magazine, who scored them 7 out of 10 as a whole, and reported A4 as the best adventure.
 He felt they were tough and held some surprises for players used to hack-and-slash dungeons.
 He also said Dungeon Masters needed to be creative and adaptive in describing dungeon rooms and remember that the occupants were dynamic and reacted to characters.
 Bambra was very critical of the editing done on the modules and pointed out several mistakes, concluding that "these modules should never have been released with such errors".

 Ken Rolston reviewed Scourge of the Slavelords for Dragon magazine #133 (May 1988).
 Rolston felt that a lot of the new material added to develop the Slavelords campaign was "quite good, particularly the first two new chapters of campaign material which bring the characters up to the original A1-4 scenarios".
 He noted that the scenarios from the four original tournament designs were mostly unchanged, and that the designs are "superior examples of their genre, though some are more suited to campaign play".
 He concluded the review with an evaluation stating: "The quality of the new campaign material varies from excellent to acceptable, but at its best, it’s really satisfying.
 As a campaign pack, we’re talking a minimum of nine big gaming sessions (and probably more; if the DM develops the campaign outlines and additional encounters).
 It’s occasionally clumsy and unconvincing, but what it lacks in polish and refinement it makes up for in sheer mass, energy, and fiendishness."